The Rise of Dedicated Protectors.

 The Protector family will meet all your needs.

-It is 100% natural and can be in contact with food!
+"Brown Protector" is 100% natural and can come in contact with food!

 I've liked knives since childhood, with my uncle systematically encouraging this interest of mine.
 Though he didn’t collect the knives himself, he had quite a lot of them, as I can recall from my childhood memories.
 Yes, childhood memories, because I was given my first knife when I was about seven or eight years old, and from that moment forward I was presented with more of them from time to time.